BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 $ cd /

-Go to your home directory
+To return to your home directory:

 $ cd ~